brclar15/tabCap/continueWork.md

 ## Ideas on how to expand this project

+- Oranize website with home button and side bar for better navigation
 - add image citations for visual retellings
 - add rough line ranges for Iliad passages
   - calculate relative sizes within work and within book, *maybe*?